zephyr-data-specs/GMNS/Specification/Location.md

 | gtfs\_stop\_id                              | TEXT       | Optional                    | For bus stops and transit station entrances, provides a link to the General Transit Feed Specification                                  |

-Ad hoc fields (e.g., area, subarea) may also be added
+Ad hoc fields (e.g., area, subarea) may also be added.

 Note on lr: If link geometry exists, it is used; otherwise the link geometry is assumed to be the straight line distance between the from_node and to_node